rishijavia/beaker-vmpooler/README.md

 Beaker library to use vmpooler hypervisor

+# How to use this wizardry

+This is a gem that allows you to use hosts with [vmpooler](https://github.com/puppetlabs/vmpooler) hypervisor with [beaker](https://github.com/puppetlabs/beaker).
+This gem is already included as [beaker dependency](https://github.com/puppetlabs/beaker/blob/master/beaker.gemspec#L59) for you, so you don't need to do anything special to use this gem's functionality with beaker.

 # Spec tests

 Spec test live under the `spec` folder.
 There are the default rake task and therefore can run with a simple command: